Radical feminism: Roots

 In the 1960s, radical feminism emerged within liberal feminist and working-class feminist discussions, first in the United States, then in the United Kingdom and Australia.
 Those involved had gradually come to believe that it was not only the middle-class nuclear family that oppressed women, but that it was also social movements and organizations that claimed to stand for human liberation, notably the counterculture, the New Left, and Marxist political parties, all of which were male-dominated and male-oriented.
 In the United States, radical feminism developed as a response to some of the perceived failings of both New Left organizations such as the Students for a Democratic Society (SDS) and feminist organizations such as NOW.
 Initially concentrated in big cities like New York, Chicago, Boston, Washington, DC, and on the West Coast, radical feminist groups spread across the country rapidly from 1968 to 1972.
+Boston Female Liberation was formed at this time.

 At the same time parallel trends of thinking developed outside the USA: The Women's Yearbook from Munich gives a good sense of early 1970s feminism in West Germany:

 Radical feminists introduced the use of consciousness raising (CR) groups.
 These groups brought together intellectuals, workers, and middle-class women in developed Western countries to discuss their experiences.
 During these discussions, women noted a shared and repressive system regardless of their political affiliation or social class.
 Based on these discussions, the women drew the conclusion that ending of patriarchy was the most necessary step towards a truly free society.
 These consciousness-raising sessions allowed early radical feminists to develop a political ideology based on common experiences women faced with male supremacy.
 Consciousness raising was extensively used in chapter sub-units of the National Organization for Women (NOW) during the 1970s.
 The feminism that emerged from these discussions stood first and foremost for the liberation of women, as women, from the oppression of men in their own lives, as well as men in power.
 Radical feminism claimed that a totalizing ideology and social formation—patriarchy (government or rule by fathers)—dominated women in the interests of men.